cgruver-home-library/tekton-pipelines/README.md

 The capabilities provided are achieved by taking advantage of OpenShift Templates exposed through the Catalog, and the Namespace Configuration Operator which synchronizes and maintains common artifacts across labeled namespaces.

+When you are finished with this lab, you will have a developer experience that flows like this:

+1. From the Delveloper Catalog, select the appropriate Template, and provide the Git URL and Branch that you will be working from.

+1. The template will trigger a Tekton TaskRun which will:

+   1. Create an `ImageStream`, `Deployment`, and `Service` for your application

+   1. Create a Tekton `TriggerTemplate`, `TriggerBinding`, and `EventListener` which will execute a `PipelineRun` when triggered by a GitLab webhook

+   1. Create a GitLab Webhook that responds to `push` events by hitting the EventListener Route

+1. A simple `git push` to the selected branch of your GitLab repository will trigger a full build, test, deploy pipeline.

+Developer Joy!

 This lab exercise will require the following components: View each link for instructions